Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Details of Sample Selection

 where $\mathrm{min}(i;G-1)$ denotes the set of indices of the $G\!-\!1$ nearest distances in row $i$.
 We choose the reference index $i^\star=\arg\min_i s_i$ and form the training batch by including this reference sample together with its $G-1$ nearest neighbors.

-\paragraph{Reward-Contrasted Selection.} This strategy selects $G$ samples that are well separated in the reward distance by using a farthest-neighbor criterion.
+\mypara{Reward-Contrasted Selection.} This strategy selects $G$ samples that are well separated in the perceptual distance by using a farthest-neighbor criterion.
 For each candidate $i$, we retrieve its $G\!-\!1$ farthest neighbors and compute the corresponding distance sum

 where $\mathrm{max}(i;G-1)$ denotes the set of indices of the $G\!-\!1$ largest distances in row $i$.
 We choose the reference index $i^\star=\arg\max_i t_i$ and form the training batch by including this reference sample together with its $G-1$ farthest neighbors.